 Once your door is secure, a determined thief will often try to come in through the windows.
 Placing bars over the windows will prevent entry even in the case of a broken window and help protect your possessions.

-Disable garage door opener while away
+Disable the garage door opener while away

 When you are away on vacation, your garage door opener acts as a fairly simple way for potential thieves to enter your property.
 To prevent them from gaining access, disable the garage door opener while away.
 You can even use a timer to prevent entry during your usual work hours.